matt-kruse/AlexaSkillTemplates/README.md

 ### Example

-The example below shows the workflow of creating an Alexa Skill using the alexa-app-bootstrap template.
+The example below shows the workflow of creating an Alexa Skill using the *[alexa-app-bootstrap](https://github.com/matt-kruse/alexa-app-bootstrap)* module template.
 After using the `ask new` command, the skill is instantly deployable with no changes.

 However, in a real situation, you would want to go into `src/index.js` to customize the skill name, invocation name, and behavior, then deploy.

 ```
 PS C:\workspace> ask new --url http://AlexaSkillTemplates.com/index.json
 ?
-List of templates you can choose *Alexa-App Bootstrap*
+List of templates you can choose **Alexa-App Bootstrap**
 ?
-Please type in your skill name:  *alexa-example*
+Please type in your skill name:  **alexa-example**
 [Warn]: Downloading skill template from unofficial resource.
 Please make sure you understand what each script is doing to best protect yourself from malicious usage
 ?
-Would you still like to continue execution ? *Yes*
+Would you still like to continue execution ? **Yes**
 Skill "alexa-example" has been created based on the chosen template
 [Info]: Could not find hooks folder, creating a new hooks folder and downloading scripts.
 PS C:\workspace> *cd alexa-example*
-PS C:\workspace\alexa-example> *node deploy.js*
+PS C:\workspace\alexa-example> **node deploy.js**
 Using ask-cli to deploy the skill.
 Please wait for output...
 ###########################
 ##### pre-deploy hook #####